microsoft/Windows-iotcore-samples/Samples/RGBLED/README.md

   - csharp
 products:
   - windows
-description: A sample that makes an LED blink red, green, and blue.
+description: A sample that makes an LED blink red, green, and blue with Windows 10 IoT Core.
 ---

 # RGB LED Sample